FACTBOX-Rugby-British & Irish Lions v Otago Highlanders

-June 12 Factbox for the British and Irish Lions' fourth tour match against the Otago Highlanders:
+June 12 (Reuters) - Factbox for the British and Irish Lions' fourth tour match against the Otago Highlanders:

 When: June 13, 7.35 p.m. local (0735 GMT)